Harishteja/ML/README.md

 # ML
-In this Basic ML codes wilol be added
+In this Basic ML codes will be added